tommyip/bootstrap-icons-vue/README.md

 Each icon is `1em` in width and height.
 They can be styled by inheriting from their parent element, or receiving class or style attribute directly.

+You can find the full list of available icons at https://icons.getbootstrap.com/.

 ### With module bundlers

 First install the package using your package manager of choice: